 Fixed charges before tax and interest

-- Combining earnings before interest and taxes with fixed charges before tax
+- Step 1: Combine earnings before interest and taxes with fixed charges before tax.

-- Dividing by the combined total of fixed charges before tax and interest
+- Step 2: Divide the sum in Step 1 by the combined total of fixed charges before tax and interest.

-Fixed charges, or fixed expenses, are those items that a business must pay regardless of activity.
-Examples of fixed charges are lease payments, loan payments, and insurance payments.
+Fixed charges, or fixed expenses, are items a business must pay regardless of activity.
+Examples of fixed charges are lease, loan, and insurance payments.
 Any fixed charges that are about to expire can be disregarded from the calculation.

 Earnings Before Interest & Taxes

-Interest expense is a nonoperating expense that’s reported on a business’ income statement.
-It’s computed by taking the outstanding balance of any borrowings multiplied by the interest rate.
+Interest expense is a nonoperating expense reported on a company’s income statement.
+It is calculated by taking the outstanding balance of any borrowings multiplied by the interest rate.

-The fixed charge coverage ratio indicates the number of times a company’s earnings can cover its fixed expenses per year.
-The FCCR is often used in qualifying a business for a loan.
-It helps lenders determine how easily a business can pay its obligations when they become due.
-The ratio is most commonly applied when a company has incurred a large amount of debt and must make ongoing interest payments.
+The FCCR indicates the number of times a company’s earnings can cover its fixed expenses per year.
+It is often used in qualifying a business for a loan, helping lenders determine how easily a business can pay its obligations when they become due.
+It is most commonly applied when a company has incurred a large amount of debt and must make ongoing interest payments.

 Here’s how to analyze and evaluate your FCCR:

-- An FCCR of less than 1 indicates that the business doesn’t have enough earnings to cover its fixed costs
+- Less than 1 indicates that the business doesn’t have enough earnings to cover its fixed costs

-- An FCCR equal to 1 mainly indicates that a firm has available net cash flow to pay for its annual fixed charge once
+- Equal to 1 mainly indicates that a firm has the available net cash flow to pay for its annual fixed charge once

-- An FCCR equal to 2 means the firm can pay for twice its annual fixed costs
+- Equal to 2 means the firm can pay for twice its annual fixed costs

 Based on this example, your company would be considered at low risk for insolvency and financially healthy.